 - Golf betting is a popular way to bet, as it offers the potential for high payouts.

-- Free bets are often used to attract new customers to a bookmaker, as they offer the opportunity to win without any risk.
+- Free bets are often used to attract new customers to a bookmaker, as they offer the opportunity to use bookies money.

 - Golf free bets are typically offered on a variety of different golf tournaments, including the majors, PGA Tour, and European Tour events.